 Combustion vaporizers, on the other hand, rely on actually burning the dry herb – much like a conventional smoking pipe like a bong or bubbler with a lighter being used to ignite the herbs.
-For this reason, combustion vaporizers will produce a puff just like smoking a pipe.This is because the dry herb is actually being burned by a red not coil inside the heating chamber.
+For this reason, combustion vaporizers will produce a puff just like smoking a pipe.This is because the dry herb is actually being burned by a red hot coil inside the vape tank.
 This will mean that there will be ash left behind, much like other smoking methods.
 However, it should be noted that a lighter is not needed for these combustion vaporizers – they rely on battery power like a convection dry herb vaporizer, but instead of hot air heating the herbs, it is a super-hot coil.

 Smoke is going to be a lot harsher than vapor.
 This is not to say that one is necessarily better than the other but this will certainly be affected by someone’s preferences or priorities for vaping.
 For example, if vaporizing dry herb for medicinal purposes for pain relief or other symptoms, someone might prefer the less harsh convection vaporizer in order to consume their dry herb.
 On the other hand, for individuals that prefer to ‘feel the burn’ and like hotter, harsher hits, a combustion vaporizer might combine the efficiency of a vaporizer over traditional bowls and pipes with the same ‘hit’ and taste that they’re accustomed to.
 Smoke will be produced by a combustion vaporizer and vapor will be produced by a convection vaporizer.